Take out a forward loan to secure interest rates for the future

-Forward loan for interest rate security: Secure today's conditions for tomorrow
+Forward loan for interest-rate hedging: Secure today's terms for tomorrow

 Minutes